lapps/org.lappsgrid.examples/README.md

 # Up Next

 In Step four of the tutorial, we will write some test methods to test out services

+To advance to step four run the command:

 ```bash
 > git checkout step4